-Mexican cuisine is some of the world’s best and it is heavily oriented towards street food dishes, such as tortas, tacos and tamales to name but a few.
-When visiting Mexico, you should absolutely make it a priority to try as much of the food on offer as possible, but try and stick to stalls that seem clean and busy.
-If the locals aren’t interested in eating at them, there’s a reason and probably not a good one.
+Mexican cuisine is some of the world’s best, and it is heavily oriented towards street-food dishes, such as tortas, tacos and tamales, to name but a few.
+When visiting Mexico, you should absolutely make it a priority to try as much of the food on offer as possible, but stick to vendors that seem busy or have a line.
+Residents know which ones to pick to avoid playing a game of chance with food poisoning.

-If you don’t like these ingredients, you’ll have to grow to and quickly!
-Almost all Mexican foods are made up of various combinations of the above foods, plus cheese, meat and beans.
-Tacos, gorditas, tlayudas, the list goes on… Although, in Mexico City, quesadillas don’t come with cheese as standard, so make sure you mention that you want them con queso.
-Oh!
-And they add chili to everything in Mexico.
-Even fruit.
+If you don’t like these ingredients, you’ll have to grow to like them and quickly!
+Almost all Mexican food is made up of various combinations of tortillas, corn and chili, plus cheese, meat and beans.
+Tacos, gorditas, tlayudas – the list goes on.
+Although, in Mexico City, quesadillas don’t come with cheese as standard, so make sure you mention that you want them con queso.
+Also, they add chili to everything in Mexico – even fruit.

-While you should try the food, you definitely should not drink the tap water because it will make you very unwell.
-It’s not just in the obvious ways that you could ingest tap water though – keep an eye out for what your salad is washed in and think twice before accepting ice cubes.
-No matter how you try not to get ill though, the chances are you will get an upset tummy at one point or another on your trip to Mexico.
-Don’t fret about it, just avoid spicy street food for a while and drink plenty of rehydrating electrolytes.
+While you should try the food, you definitely should not drink the tap water.
+It will make you sick and could put a damper on your stay.
+You may know to stick to bottled water, but there are other ways you might ingest the water that won’t immediately come to mind.
+Keep an eye out for what your salad is washed in, and think twice before accepting ice cubes.
+Even if you do everything right, the chances are high that you will get an upset tummy at one point or another on your trip to Mexico.
+Don’t fret about it – just avoid spicy street food for a while and drink plenty of rehydrating electrolytes.

-While it might be one of the most readily available and popular Mexican beers outside Mexico (although, admittedly it’s not exactly unpopular in Mexico either) it is by no means the national beer.
-Beer isn’t even the national drink, tequila is!
-As for other classic stereotypes, not everyone rides around on donkeys and wears sombreros and ponchos.
-Nor do all men have meaty moustaches.
-There are a lot of cactuses though.
+While it might be one of the most readily available and popular Mexican beers outside the country (although it’s not exactly unpopular in Mexico either), it is by no means the national beer.
+Beer isn’t even the national drink – tequila is!
+Cerveza is popular, though, and there are plenty to choose from, including Modelo, Tecate, Victoria and Sol, among others.

 While tipping is more important in Mexico than, say, the UK, it’s far less important than in the US, for example.
-As a general rule, tip a minimum 10% to servers, waiters and anywhere they have to bring the bill to your table.
-Street food stalls generally don’t require tipping, nor do taxi drivers – that’s not to say that your tips won’t be welcomed though!
+As a general rule, tip a minimum of 10 percent to servers and anyone else who has to bring the bill to your table.
+Street-food stalls generally don’t require tipping, nor do taxi drivers – that’s not to say that your tips won’t be welcomed, though.

-Many tourists will hit up the big monuments, destinations and famous restaurants the second they arrive to the city and will pretty much not go anywhere else.
-While the tourist attractions are popular for a reason, there’s so, so much more to this enormous city than the historic centre and the zócalo.
-Head south and check out San Ángel, or go to Santa María Ribera in the north.
+Many tourists will hit up the big monuments, destinations and famous restaurants the second they arrive in the city.
+While the tourist attractions are popular for a reason, there’s so much more to this enormous city than the historic center and the Zócalo (the main square).
+Head south to check out San Ángel and the Xochimilco canals, or go to Santa María la Ribera in the north.

-However, Mexico City is not Cancún.
-Many tourists associate Mexico with perpetually great weather, and that just isn’t always the case in the capital, although it might be more so on the coast.
-Don’t just pack shorts and sandals as, for a start, you’ll stand out like a sore thumb in the sea of skinny jean and jumper wearing Mexicans and you’ll also be cold.
-Yes, Mexico City does get cold.
-And it rains a lot from June to September.
+Many tourists associate Mexico with perpetually great weather, but that isn’t always the case in the capital – although it might be more so on the coast.
+Keep in mind that people in this area don’t often wear shorts, and it’s always a good call to check local weather reports before packing.
+Mexico City can get quite cold, and it rains a lot from June to September.

-This one is pretty straight forward, although it seems quite weird to many foreigners.
-Most places in Mexico have plumbing that just isn’t equipped to deal with toilet paper, so make sure to throw your used tissue in the bin that’s in the cubicle.
+This one is pretty straightforward, although it can seem weird to some foreigners.
+Most places in Mexico have plumbing that isn’t equipped to deal with toilet paper, so make sure to throw your used tissue in the bin that’s in the cubicle.

-Be aware that there may well be an earthquake when you’re in Mexico City and that it’s not an uncommon occurrence.
-As a result, procedures are well drilled in to residents and there is a city wide alarm that will sound approximately 20 seconds before an earthquake is predicted to hit.
-If you hear it, get outside and congregate on the closest available meeting point.
+Be aware that there may be an earthquake when you’re in Mexico City and that it’s not an uncommon occurrence.
+As a result, procedures are well drilled into residents, and there is a city-wide alarm that will sound approximately 20 seconds before an earthquake is predicted to hit.
+If you hear it, get outside and head to the closest available meeting point.
 They look like this and can be found everywhere.

-If you speak Spanish, and it was peninsular Spanish that you learnt, arriving in Mexico might be a bit of a shock to the system.
-First of all, the accent is different and has far more ‘s’ sounds than its peninsular counterpart.
-They also speak slower.
-However, the vocabulary is very different and can be very confusing.
-Some key words you need to know are mande (‘pardon?’), ahorita (literally, right now, but in practice anywhere from now to never), camion (‘bus’), con permiso (‘excuse me’, as in ‘can I get past you?’).
-Oh, and coger means ‘to fuck’ in Mexico, so don’t try to coger the bus.
+If you speak Spanish, and it was peninsular Spanish that you learned, arriving in Mexico might be a bit of a shock to the system.
+The accent is different – with far more ‘s’ sounds than its peninsular counterpart – and so is the vocabulary.
+Some keywords you need to know are mande (‘pardon?’), ahorita (literally ‘right now,’ but in practice anywhere from ‘now’ to ‘never’), camion (‘bus’), con permiso (‘excuse me,’ as in ‘can I get past you?’).
+Oh, and coger means something naughty in Mexico, so don’t try to coger the bus.

 Chingar is ubiquitous in Mexico.
-You’ll hear it bandied about between friends, shouted from car windows by angry drivers who are sick of being cut up for the umpteenth time that day and you’ll especially hear it at football games.
-Basically meaning ‘to fuck’, chingar is commonly used in expressions like chingue a su madre (go fuck yourself) and vete a la chingada (also, go fuck yourself).
-Other favourites include pendejo and hijo de su puta madre.
+You’ll hear it bandied about between friends, shouted from car windows by angry drivers who are sick of being cut off for the umpteenth time that day and at football games.
+Basically meaning ‘to fuck,’ chingar is commonly used in expressions like chingue a su madre (go fuck yourself) and vete a la chingada (also, go fuck yourself).
+Other favorites include pendejo and hijo de su puta madre.